-Achieving success in PTA hinges on wholeheartedly embracing the PTA's core mission: to make each child's potential a reality.
+Achieving success in PTA hinges on wholeheartedly embracing the PTA's core mission which is to make every child's potential a reality.
 The National PTA Programs serve as invaluable conduits, offering access to a plethora of engaging, educational, and enjoyable opportunities.
 These programs serve as a source of inspiration and a means to acknowledge and influence the lives of all students and their families.
-The array of programs available equips Local PTA Units to leave a significant mark within their communities.
+The array of programs available lets the PTA leave a significant and custom mark within their communities.